vaishakp/vaishakp.github.io/README.md

     2. On intel, it is the MKL
     3. A newer version of LAPACK has comparable performance to openBLAS on AMD systems.
     4. Intel MKL often performs better than LAPACK on AMD systems, provided a fix is implemented.
 More on this later.
 12. **OpenMP** is favorable from a performance perspective.
-Although I am not confident of thread safety and race conditions with SpEC.
+However, I am not confident of thread safety and race conditions with SpEC.
 13. **MPI**
     1. openMPI is favorable on AMD systems.
     2. intel MPI on Intel systems.